AmineDjeghri/awesome-os-setup/README.md

 - DS4Windows : make playstation controllers work on PC : https://github.com/Ryochan7/DS4Windows/releases
 - Bing wallpaper: https://www.microsoft.com/en-us/bing/bing-wallpaper?SilentAuth=1&wa=wsignin1.0
 - Pin some folders and drivers, Recycle Bin in the file explorer.
 Fast browsing: right click on the file explorer in the taskbar to show the shortcut to the pinned folders.
-- Desktop icons: Personalization->themes->desktop icon settings
+- Add more Desktop icons (PC, Downloads...): Personalization->themes->desktop icon settings
 - WinAero Tweaker : customize the appearance and behavior of the operating system in a flexible way (context menu)
 - TaskbarX [link] (https://chrisandriessen.nl/taskbarx), also hide windows taskbar (right click on the taskbar -> taskbar settings-> hide in desktop mode)
 - Fences [link] (https://store.steampowered.com/app/607380/Fences/?l=french) doesn't need steam to autostartup